-- 6. Plaintiff is over the age of 18 and is a resident of the State of Maryland.
-The incident occurred in the Maryland.1 - 7.
+- 6. Plaintiff is over the age of 18 and is a resident of the State of Pennsylvania.
+The incident occurred in the State of Pennsylvania.1 - 7.
 Defendant Uber Technologies, Inc. is a Delaware corporation with its corporate headquarters, principal office, and principal place of business at 1515 3rd Street, San Francisco, San Francisco County, California, 94158.
 Defendant Uber Technologies, Inc. has been served with process through its registered agent, CT Corporation System. - 8.
 Defendants Rasier, LLC and Rasier-CA, LLC are Delaware limited liability companies.
 Upon information and belief, Rasier is a wholly owned subsidiary of Uber Technologies, Inc. Rasier, LLC and Rasier-CA, LLC maintain a corporate headquarters, principal office, and principal place of business at 1515 3rd Street, San Francisco, California, 94158. - 9.
 Unless otherwise specified, this Complaint refers to Defendants Uber Technologies, Inc., Rasier, LLC, and Rasier-CA, LLC collectively as "Uber." - 10.
 The true names and capacities, whether individual, plural, corporate, partnership, associate, or otherwise, of Does 1 through 50, inclusive, are unknown to Plaintiff who therefore sue said Defendants by such fictitious names.
 The full extent of the facts linking such fictitiously sued Defendants is unknown to Plaintiff.
 Plaintiff is informed and believes, and thereon allege, that each of the Defendants designated herein as a Doe was, and is, negligent, or in some other actionable manner, responsible for the events and happenings hereinafter referred to, and thereby negligently, or in some other actionable manner, legally caused the hereinafter described injuries and damages to Plaintiff.
-Plaintiff will hereafter seek leave of the Court to amend this Complaint to show the Defendants' true names and capacities after the same have been ascertained.
+Plaintiff will hereafter seek leave of the Court to amend this Complaint to show the Defendants' true names and capacities after the same have been ascertained. - Plaintiff is informed and believes, and on that basis alleges, that at all times herein 11. mentioned, each of the defendants herein was the agent, servant, licensee, employee, assistant, consultant,

-1 Plaintiff Jane Doe LS 266 files this action under a pseudonym as she is a victim of sexual assault.
+1 Plaintiff Jane Doe LS 159 files this action under a pseudonym as she is a victim of sexual assault.
 Plaintiff proceeds in this manner to protect her legitimate privacy rights as further disclosure would expose her to stigmatization and invasion of privacy.

-- 11. Plaintiff is informed and believes, and on that basis alleges, that at all times herein mentioned, each of the defendants herein was the agent, servant, licensee, employee, assistant, consultant, or alter ego, of each of the remaining defendants, and was at all times herein mentioned acting within the course and scope of said relationship when Plaintiff was injured as set forth herein. - 12.
-Plaintiff is informed and believes that each and every Defendant, when acting as a principal, was negligent in the selection, hiring, supervision or retention of each and every other Defendant as an agent, servant, employee, assistant, or consultant.
+- 12. Plaintiff is informed and believes that each and every Defendant, when acting as a principal, was negligent in the selection, hiring, supervision or retention of each and every other Defendant as an agent, servant, employee, assistant, or consultant.
 Plaintiff is further informed and believes, and thereon alleges, that at all times herein mentioned, each business, public entity or corporate employer, through its officers, directors, supervisors and managing agents, and each individual defendant, had advance knowledge of the wrongful conduct, psychological profile, and behavior propensity of said agents, servants, licensees, employees, assistants, consultants, and alter egos, and allowed said wrongful conduct to occur and continue to occur, thereby ratifying said wrongful conduct, and, after becoming aware of their wrongful conduct, each public entity, and corporate defendant by and through its officers, directors, supervisors and managing agents, and each individual defendant, authorized and ratified the wrongful conduct herein alleged. - 13.
-Defendants are liable for the acts of each other through principles of respondeat superior, agency, ostensible agency, partnership, alter-ego and other forms of vicarious liability. - 14.
+Defendants are liable for the acts of each other through principles of respondent superior, agency, ostensible agency, partnership, alter-ego and other forms of vicarious liability. - 14.
 In the instance of each sexual assault described below, the Uber driver who perpetrated each assault described herein ("Uber Driver(s)") was an agent, servant, and employee of Uber. - 15.
 This Complaint refers to Defendant Uber Technologies, Inc., Defendant Rasier, LLC, Defendant Rasier-CA, LLC, and Does 1 through 50, inclusive, as Defendants.